-Making your elearning SCORM compliant means that it’s set up in a way that lets it work with any of the major LMSs.
+Designing SCORM compliant elearning means that it’s set up in a way that lets it work with any of the major LMSs.
 Another set of standards that has the same aim is AICC.
 SCORM is much more widely used today, but that doesn’t mean we can forget about AICC entirely.
+When it comes to SCORM vs AICC, though, how do you choose which is best for you?
 Let’s look at both in more detail.

 What is SCORM?